yclas/guides/docs/api-documentation.md

 ### Locations

-Retrieve all the locations, you can filter, sort etc. There's no pagination here.
+Retrieve all the locations, you can filter, sort etc.  Theres no pagination here.

 `GET /api/v1/locations`

-For example, get locations with deep = 1 , those that are to display on home page:
+Example, get locations with deep = 1 , those that are to display on home page:

 `GET /api/v1/locations?parent_deep=1`